SaaS Website Redesign: How We Used the Authority Architecture Framework to Rebuild This POS Software Company’s Website

 The Authority Architecture Framework in Action: How Our SaaS Website Design Strategy Helped Transform IQ Interactive into Truffle POS

-Before we started rebuilding, we needed to diagnose improvements from IQ Interactive’s website.
+Before we started the website rebuild, we needed to diagnose improvements from IQ Interactive’s website.
 From our analysis, we found a recurring issue.
 Though their site was fine aesthetically, it featured too many choices and melded too many things at once.
 For example:

 - Even though they wanted to sell more subscriptions to their POS SaaS, their homepage was still prominently featuring their digital signage solutions.
 This was splitting a visitor’s attention between two products that solve very different problems.